-- > Staff will make pupils aware through assemblies, PSHE lessons and in form tutor periods that any form of bullying will not be tolerated in school.
-Pupils will be reassured that their concerns will be taken seriously and be informed of procedures for reporting incidents. - All children to understand that one of their responsibilities is to report to staff any incident they see which they think in unacceptable. - > Staff on playground supervision must report any incidents they have witnessed or had reported to them to the child's class teacher at the earliest opportunity. - The incident must also be recorded on CPOMS for monitoring.
+- Staff will make pupils aware through assemblies, PSHE lessons and in form tutor periods that any form of bullying will not be tolerated in school.
+Pupils will be reassured that their concerns will be taken seriously and be informed of procedures for reporting incidents. - All children to understand that one of their responsibilities is to report to staff any incident they see which they think in unacceptable. - Staff on playground supervision must report any incidents they have witnessed or had reported to them to the child's class teacher at the earliest opportunity. - > The incident must also be recorded on CPOMS for monitoring.

-- The class teacher or assigned member of staff will be expected to investigate the matter fully and report to the Head of Department if there is any evidence of bullying. - ➤ If appropriate, the incident will be referred to a Headteacher or member of the Leadership team who will interview the children concerned, determine a plan of action and consult parents as necessary. - All incidents of bullying will be recorded on CPOMS and the Headteachers' bullying log. - If appropriate, an action plan to deal with the bullying will be devised in collaboration with the class teacher in order to monitor what is happening. - Repeated bullying incidents may lead to the matter being referred to the Board of Governors where further action may be taken. - In cases where the Headteacher deems it appropriate; external agencies, counsellors or social workers will be called upon for advice and guidance. - > This policy needs to be read in conjunction with the school's 'Building better behaviour' and 'Exclusions' policies as these outline in more detail the possible sanctions that may result from bullying behaviour.
+- The class teacher or assigned member of staff will be expected to investigate the matter fully and report to the Head of Department if there is any evidence of bullying. - If appropriate, the incident will be referred to a Headteacher or member of the Leadership team who will interview the children concerned, determine a plan of action and consult parents as necessary. - All incidents of bullying will be recorded on CPOMS and the Headteachers' bullying log. - If appropriate, an action plan to deal with the bullying will be devised in collaboration with the class teacher in order to monitor what is happening. - Consideration is given to the needs of vulnerable pupils when responding to incidents and developing preventative strategies. - Repeated bullying incidents may lead to the matter being referred to the Board of Governors where further action may be taken. - In cases where the Headteacher deems it appropriate; external agencies, counsellors or social workers will be called upon for advice and guidance. - > This policy needs to be read in conjunction with the school's 'Building better behaviour' and 'Exclusions' policies as these outline in more detail the possible sanctions that may result from bullying behaviour.